Deborah Howard: University teaching and research posts

 Professor Howard has spent the majority of her academic life at the University of Cambridge where she started her career becoming the Leverhulme Fellow in the History of Art, at Clare Hall, Cambridge, in 1972/3.
 She then taught and undertook research at University College London, the University of Edinburgh and the Courtauld Institute of Art.

 In 1992, she returned to the Faculty of Architecture and History of Art at Cambridge when she became a Fellow of St John’s College.
 From 2001 to 2013, she was Professor of Architectural History at the University of Cambridge and Head of Department of History of Art from 2002 to 2009.

 She has also held visiting appointments at Yale (Summer Term program in London), Harvard (Aga Khan Program for Islamic Architecture and the Villa I Tatti in Florence), the National Gallery of Art, Washington DC, Smith College, Princeton, and the Universities of Melbourne and Queensland.

 Research projects

-With Dr Mary Laven and Professor Abigail Brundin she was one of the principal investigators of a major interdisciplinary project, funded by a Synergy Grant from the European Research Council, 2013-2017, Domestic Devotions The Place of Piety in the Italian Renaissance Home, 1400-1600 which has resulted in a number of publications.
+With Mary Laven and Abigail Brundin, she was one of the principal investigators of a major interdisciplinary project, funded by a Synergy Grant from the European Research Council, 2013–2017, Domestic Devotions The Place of Piety in the Italian Renaissance Home, 1400–1600 which has resulted in a number of publications.
 Her most recent project Technological Invention & Architecture in the Veneto in the Early Modern Period was under the 2017-19 Leverhulme Emeritus Fellowship.